ty7swkr/cppurcu/README.md

 ### Snapshot Isolation
 Even when multiple `storage::load()` calls occur across complex call chains within a specific scope in the same thread, or when data updates occur from other threads, all read operations within that thread are enforced to see the same data version.

-When all guards are destroyed, next load() gets the updated version
+When all guards are destroyed, the next load() gets the updated version
 ```cpp
 {
   auto data = storage.load();    // Snapshot version 1